 To provide a higher level of security, you can restrict a number of Azure services to a virtual network by using service endpoints.
 You must then integrate your function app with that virtual network to access the resource.
 This configuration is supported on all plans that support virtual network integration.

-Key Vault references allow you to use secrets from Azure Key Vault in your Azure Functions application without requiring any code changes.
+You can use Azure Key Vault references to use secrets from Azure Key Vault in your Azure Functions application without requiring any code changes.
 Azure Key Vault is a service that provides centralized secrets management, with full control over access policies and audit history.

-Currently Key Vault references will not work if your Key Vault is secured with service endpoints.
-To connect to a Key Vault using virtual network integration you will need to call key vault in your application code.
+Currently, Key Vault references won't work if your key vault is secured with service endpoints.
+To connect to a key vault by using virtual network integration, you need to call Key Vault in your application code.

 Virtual network triggers (non-HTTP)